oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * TypeOptions MUST contain zero or one instance of each type option.
 * TypeOptions MUST contain only TypeOptions allowed for BaseType as shown in Table 3-3.
-* If BaseType is ArrayOf, TypeOptions MUST include a *vtype* option.
+* If BaseType is ArrayOf, TypeOptions MUST include the *vtype* option.
 * If BaseType is MapOf, TypeOptions MUST include *ktype* and *vtype* options.

 ###### Table 3-3.
 Allowed Options